 A LOW-to-HIGH level transition on one of the port inputs, while bit INPUT\LEVELx = 0, sets internal signal "key\hit" to '1'.
 This signal triggers the GPIO Interrupt Generator state machine as shown in Figure 51.
 The debounce timer is loaded with value GPIO\DEBOUNCE\REG[DEB\VALUE].
 The timer counts down every 1 ms. If the timer reaches 0 and the "key\hit" signal is still '1', an interrupt will be generated.
-The debounce timer for each interrupt can be disabled with GPIO\DEBOUNCE\REG[DEB\ENABLEX].
+The debounce timer for each interrupt can be disabled with GPIO\DEBOUNCE\REG[DEB\ENABLEx].

-The interrupt flag will remain set until it is reset by writing to the corresponding bit in the GPIO\RESET\IRQ\REG register.
-When the GPIO interrupt is edge sensitive, selected with bit GPIO\INT\LEVEL\CTRL\REG[EDGE\LEVELNX], the state machine will progress to state WAIT\FOR\RELEASE when the interrupt is reset.
+The interrupt flag will remain set until it is reset by writcorresponding to the bit in the ing GPIO RESET IRQ REG register.
+When the GPIO interrupt is edge sensitive, selected with bit GPIO\INT\LEVEL\CTRL\REG[EDGE\LEVELNx], the state machine will progress to state WAIT\FOR\RELEASE when the interrupt is reset.
 It will progress to the IDLE state only after detecting the non-active edge.

 For detecting both signal edges the edge polarity INPUT\LEVELx must be inverted in the WAIT\FOR\RELEASE state.
-This will result in "key\hit" = 0 and will advance the state machine to the Idle state, allowing detection of the next inverted edge.
+This will result in "key hit" = $\overline{0}$ and will advance the state machine to the Idle state, allowing detection of the next inverted edge.